mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/Updated_LHS.md

 **Step 1**

-1. Connect the MM account to your Gitlab account by running the slash command `/zoom connect`.
+1. Connect the MM account to your Gitlab account by running the slash command `/gitlab connect`.
 2. Hover cursor over the icons in the LHS of Gitlab on MM.

+**Expected**

+The tooltip over each icon should show the name of the respective button in the LHS on MM.

 **Step 2**

-1. Connect the MM account to your Gitlab account by running the slash command `/zoom connect`.
+1. Connect the MM account to your Gitlab account by running the slash command `/gitlab connect`.
 2. Click on the `assigned merge request` button in the LHS of Gitlab on MM.

 **Expected**

-The tooltip over each icon should show the name of the respective button in the LHS on MM.
-After step 2, the RHS for `Merge Requests Assigned` should open on MM.
+The RHS for `Merge Requests Assigned` should open on MM.